 program.
 The research proposal must be presented to, defended to, and accepted by the Doctoral Program

 Committee within 18 months after starting the doctoral program.

 Completion of the Plan of Study

-A student must substantially complete the course work outlined in the Plan of Study (exclusive of research, problems or readings courses) to the satisfaction of the Doctoral Program Committee and the Graduate School before being declared ready to take the
+A student must substantially complete the course work outlined in the Plan of Study (exclusive of research, problems or readings courses) to the satisfaction of the Doctoral Program Committee and the MU Office of Graduate Studies before being declared ready to take the

 In some unusual circumstances, it may become necessary to change a Plan of Study after it has